ropensci-archive/roweb2/content/blog/2018-08-21-birds-radolfzell.md

-In this post we gave a rough view of what birds are present in the county around Radolfzell: Eurasian Blackbirds, Carrion Crows, Great Tits… but not Black Swans.
+In this post we gave a rough view of what birds are present in the county around Radolfzell: Eurasian Blackbirds, Carrion Crows, Great Tits… but not Black Swans in eBird’s data.
 We mostly illustrated the use of two R packages accessing eBird’s data:

 -   `auk` for processing the gigantic whole eBird’s dataset.